bd-j/prospector/demo/tutorial.rst

 Open up ``demo_params.py`` in an editor, preferably one with syntax highlighting.
 You'll see that it's a python file.
 Some things are imported, and then there is the ``run_params`` dictionary.
-This dictionary is where you put variables that control the operation of the code.
+This dictionary is where you store variables that control the operation of the code.
 It is passed to each of the other main setup functions in ``param_file.py``

 About those imports.